-Limited will not be repaid over the term of the plan.
 19. Water reforms legislation Due to the outcome of the proposed water reforms being unknown at the time of preparing the 2021-2031 Long Term Plan, the assumption across the ten-years of the plan was that Council would retain ownership of its Three Waters assets.
 Subsequent to the Long Term Plan a new Water Services Act was introduced then repealed, with a new (Taumata Arowai) regulator in force.
 Council has contacted other South Island Councils to gauge interest in a South Island water services new regional entity, this is in early stages of discussions.
 For the Annual Plan Council has assumed all three waters assets will remain with Buller District Council for the year under review.
 In the prior financial year, Council chose to hold water and wastewater rates down to the same level at 2022- 2023, and run a cash deficit of \$1.17m, based on the assumption that a new water entity was going to take over the assets and funding.
 Council has not tried to recoup this cash deficit but has set the rates at a level to fund the present year operating costs for each separate water and wastewater supply.
 In the current Long-Term Plan, there was a staged approach to compliance for ensuring all water supplies met the new standards.
 This Annual Plan does not include compliance for rural water supplies due to affordability issues.
 By not fully rate funding prior year costs Council is choosing to fund operating deficits out of its cash reserves reducing its external interest revenue.
 Medium High This legislation requires Council to provide further service level improvements and it significantly increases the levels of compliance needed and costs to meet compliance.
 If actual deficits run higher than predicted cash reserves and external interest revenue will be reduced even further.
 The expectation is these activities will be managed to within budget.
 Should the transfer of the Three Water activities to a new South Island Regional water entity not proceed currently being explored, Council will be facing estimated future annual increases in these targeted rates of at least 10% per annum to maintain its investment in the three waters activities and meet its new statutory compliance requirements.
 Council will work closely with central government to look at alternative affordable funding models to achieve compliance with the new standards.

-20. Drinking Water upgrades the second second data and the second s T E 1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.
-1. 112.1 Due tate of f In past years, the capital costs for There is a risk that treated Low High Provision of safe, clean water may drinking water standard upgrades to rural drinking water supplies was water meeting not eventuate if a • based on an assumption that a central regulated subsidy is not government subsidy will be available standards is received. to be claimed if the project is not loan required by funded. law, but the Water schemes small rural may be Due to central government reforms communities unaffordable for during the latter part of 2023 and cannot afford some early part of 2024, Council is not able to pay the communities. to assume that central government water rates subsidies will be available for rural required to Council may face drinking water supplies which are cover the regulatory non-compliant with the drinking costs of enforcement water standards. compliance. including fines or other enforcement This Plan includes a provision for action if the some initial planning costs for three drinking water supplies - Waimangaroa, Little upgrades are not Wanganui, and Mokihinui - to begin complete. to meet drinking water standards.
-The budget does not include any provision for Ngakawau-Hector, Cape Foulwind, Punakaiki, and Inangahua Junction, rural drinking water supplies.
+20. Drinking Water upgrades In past years, the capital costs for drinking water standard upgrades to rural drinking water supplies was based on an assumption that a central government subsidy will be available to be claimed if the project is not loan funded.
+Due to central government reforms during the latter part of 2023 and early part of 2024, Council is not able to assume that central government subsidies will be available for rural drinking water supplies which are non-compliant with the drinking water standards.
+This Plan includes a provision for some initial planning costs for three supplies - Waimangaroa, Little Wanganui, and Mokihinui - to begin to meet drinking water standards.
+The budget does not include any provision for Ngakawau- Hector, Cape Foulwind, Punakaiki, and Inangahua Junction, rural drinking water supplies.
+There is a risk that treated water meeting regulated standards is required by law, but the small rural communities cannot afford to pay the water rates required to cover the costs of compliance.
+Low High Provision of safe, clean water may not eventuate if a subsidy is not received.
+Water schemes may be unaffordable for some communities.
+Council may face regulatory enforcement including fines or other enforcement action if the drinking water upgrades are not complete.